karamhosn/Project-1/README.md

 __**Game Goals**__:

-- Design and Implement a mock version of the ”Flappy Bird” iOS mobile game on Unity Game Engine.
+- Implement a mock version of the ”Flappy Bird” iOS mobile game on Unity Game Engine.

 **Do this by**:
 - Creating game objects with specified functionalities